-Fancy Bear (which also works under a bunch of other names) is a group that is strongly associated with the Russian government and seems to support its cyberwarfare activities.
-While they don’t encompass everything Russia does online (what single group ever does, for a first-world nation?), they’re the most dangerous and have been responsible for some of the most high-profile hacks of the decade.
+Fancy Bear (which also works under a bunch of other names) is a group that we’re 90% sure is cooperating with the Russians and supporting their cyberwarfare activities.
+While they don’t encompass everything Russia does online (what single group ever does, for a world power?), they’re the most dangerous and have been responsible for some of the most high-profile hacks of the decade.

 They got their start in 2008, hacking the Georgian government to throw it into chaos just before the Russian army invaded the country.
-And since then, they’ve been involved in countless controversies and conflicts in that region, doing everything from threatening anti-Kremlin journalists and protesters, hacking the German parliament for over six months in 2014, making death threats to the wives of US Army personnel, disabled 20% of Ukraine's artillery via a corrupted app, and famously leaked emails from the Democratic National Convention… which would hardly be the first or last time the group had been tied to elections, as their efforts to manipulate democracy has been discovered in German, French, and Ukrainian elections
+And since then, they’ve been involved in countless controversies and conflicts in that region, doing everything from threatening anti-kremlin journalists and protesters, hacking the German Parliament for over six months in 2014, making death threats to the wives of US Army personnel, disabling 20% of Ukraine’s artillery via a corrupted app, and famously leaking emails from the Democratic National Convention… which would hardly be the first or last time the group had been tied to elections, as their efforts to manipulate democracy have been discovered in German, French, and Ukranian elections.

 Fancy Bear has made its name meddling in elections

-Regardless, Fancy Bear doesn’t seem to be going anywhere anytime soon, and with this being another election year, it’s no doubt they’ll wind up in the headlines sooner rather than later.
+Regardless, Fancy Bear doesn’t seem to be going anywhere anytime soon, and with so many elections coming up, it’s no doubt they’ll wind up in the headlines sooner rather than later.

 Alexsey Belan stole data from over 700 million accounts from 2013 to 2016